International Childhood Cancer Day: Questions & Answers

 How common are childhood cancers?

-The term “childhood cancer” is most commonly used to designate cancers that arise in children before the age of 15 years.
+The term “childhood cancer” is most commonly used to designate cancer that arises in children before the age of 18 years.
 Childhood cancers are rare, representing between 0.5% and 4.6%* of all cancers.
 The overall incidence rates of childhood cancer vary between 50 and 200 per million* children across the world.

 Which are the most frequent types of childhood cancers?

-The pattern of cancers in childhood differs considerably from those among people of all other ages.
-In general, leukaemia constitutes about a third of all cancers in childhood.
+The pattern of cancer in childhood differs considerably from those among people of all other ages.
+In general, leukaemia constitutes about a third of all cancer in childhood.
 The other most common malignancies are lymphomas and tumours of the central nervous system.
 There are several tumour types that occur almost exclusively in children including neuroblastoma, nephroblastoma, medulloblastoma and retinoblastoma.
-Cancers of the breast, lung, colon or rectum, typically occurring in adults, are extremely rare in children.
+Cancer of the breast, lung, colon or rectum, typically occurring in adults, is extremely rare in children.

 What are the known risks for developing childhood cancer?

 To date only a few definite risk factors for childhood cancer have been identified.
 These include ionising radiation and ingestion of the hormone diethylstilbestrol during pregnancy (a treatment no longer in use).
 A number of childhood cancers are also associated with genetic factors, as suggested by the differences in incidence of childhood cancer between ethnically divergent populations.
 Individual susceptibility based on genetics may also play a role.
 Some studies have suggested that viruses such as Epstein-Barr, Hepatitis B, Human Herpes and HIV may also contribute to increased risk for some childhood cancers.